kangalio/synctool/README.md

 Therefore the catch is that you won't be able to use this for songs without clear beat boundaries (i.e. drum hits).
 That means that this is primarily meant for EDM; things like Acapella or Orchestra music which have vague beat - not so much.

 This tool uses the Audacity label functionality.
 If you haven't installed Audacity, you can install it for free as it's open-source.
 Load your audio file into Audacity and go wild creating labels using the Ctrl+B shortcut (you'll learn about the types of markers below).
 When you're done, export the labels via `File -> Export -> Export Labels`.
-Drag the resulting .txt file onto my tool's exe file, and it will create a `sync-values-output.txt` file looking similar to this:
+Drag the resulting .txt file onto my tool's exe file ([download](https://github.com/kangalioo/synctool/releases)), and it will create a `sync-values-output.txt` file looking similar to this:
 ```
 #BPMS:0.000000=171.288809
 ,222.000000=171.177361